orange-cloudfoundry/db-dumper-service/README.md

 3. Create a s3 service instance in your cloud foundry instance (e.g for [p-riakcs](http://docs.pivotal.io/p-riakcs/): `cf cs p-riakcs developer riak-db-dumper-service`)
 4. Create a database service instance in your cloud foundry instance (e.g for [p-mysql](http://docs.pivotal.io/p-mysql/): `cf cs p-mysql 100mb mysql-db-dumper-service`)
 5. Update the manifest (`manifest.yml`) file in the unzipped folder (**Note**: If you don't want to use uaa to login into dashboard, remove *uaa* profile in `spring_profiles_active`
-6. Add cloudfoundry user with admin role for db-dumper-service following `cf_admin_user` and `cf_admin_password` var in manifest (This required to find database by their service name)
+6. Add cloudfoundry user which has access role for db-dumper-service following `cf_admin_user` and `cf_admin_password` var in manifest (This required to find database by their service name)
 7. Push to your Cloud Foundry (in the manifest.yml folder: `cf push`)
 8. Enable service broker by doing:
 ```